Legendary Producer for B.I.G., Craig Mack, Nas and more! Easy Mo Bee Hosts Wahida Clark’s Street Lit House Party

 Celebrating Legends of Classic Hip-Hop in August

-NEW YORK CITY, NEW YORK, USA, August 29, 2020 /EINPresswire.com/ -- We’re celebrating Classic Legends of Hip-Hop all month at Wahida Clark’s Street 🚦 Lit 🔥 House 🏠 Party 🎉 and the legendary DJ EASY MO BEE is back for the grand finale of this month’s Music Mental Therapy!
+NEW YORK, UNITED STATES, August 31, 2020 /EINPresswire.com/ -- We’re celebrating Classic Legends of Hip-Hop all month at Wahida Clark’s Street 🚦 Lit 🔥 House 🏠 Party 🎉 and the legendary DJ EASY MO BEE is back for the grand finale of this month’s Music Mental Therapy!

 This month, we’ve been joined by legends Kwame, Grandmaster Caz, Large Professor; and MC Lyte.
 Upcoming for September: DJ Dice, DJ Diamond Kuts, DJ Jazzy Jeff, DJ Mos and more spinning up good vibes for all hip-hop and music lovers!
 In these trying times, many of us are turning to music for a much needed mind break.
 And what’s better than a good old-fashioned Virtual House Party for some Musical Mental Therapy?